defi-wonderland/balancer-v1-amm/test/invariants/PROPERTIES.md

 # Unit-test properties for the math libs (BNum and BMath):

 btoi should always return the floor(a / BONE) == (a - a%BONE) / BONE

-bfloor should always return (a - a % BONE) badd should be commutative badd should be associative
+bfloor should always return (a - a % BONE)

+badd should be commutative
-0 should be identity for badd
+badd should be associative
-badd result should always be gte its terms badd should never sum terms which have a sum gt uint max badd should have bsub as reverse operation
+badd should have 0 as identity badd result should always be gte its terms badd should never sum terms which have a sum gt uint max badd should have bsub as reverse operation